 Designated Market Area (also referred to as DMA): Standard established by Nielsen Media Research used to determine a broadcast station's market area.
 The FCC adopted this standard under which broadcast stations are given options of carriage by either selecting mandatory carriage (must carry) or retransmission consent (may carry) for each cable system operating within the broadcast station's DMA.

 Digital: Computer technology that transmits signals by breaking up the message into electronic bits, sending the message over the network, and recreating the message at the other end.
 Since the signal is recreated at the end location, the system is less sensitive to interference such as noise and snow.
 In addition, digital technology allows for compression so that more channels can be carried.
-Often cable operators who utilize digital technology will offer digital cable television, high-speed data (Internet), and digital telephone services (compare Analog).
+Often cable operators who utilize digital technology will offer digital cable television, high-speed data (Internet), and digital telephone services such as Voice over Internet Protocol (compare Analog).

-Distant Signal: A television channel from another market (DMA) imported and carried locally by a cable television system, e.g., "Superstation" WTBS Channel 17-Atlanta.
+Distant Signal: A television channel from another market (DMA) imported and carried locally by a cable television system, e.g., "Superstation" WPIX Channel 11, New York.

-Effective Competition: Where two or more cable operators provide service in the same municipality, one or both of the cable operators may seek a determination from the Federal Communications Commission ("FCC") that there is sufficient competition to control basic service tier ("BST") rates and thus government regulation is no longer required.
-If the FCC grants the cable operator's petition, the FCC deems the municipality to have effective competition and revokes the Cable Television Division's authority to establish BST rates for the cable operator in that municipality.
+Effective Competition: Where a competitive cable operator starts to provide service in the same municipality as a regulated cable operator, the regulated cable operator may seek a determination from the Federal Communications Commission ("FCC") that there is sufficient competition to control basic service tier ("BST") rates and thus government regulation is no longer required.
+If the FCC grants the cable operator's petition, the FCC deems the municipality to have effective competition and revokes the Department’s authority to establish BST rates for the cable operator in that municipality.

 Federal Communications Commission (also referred to as FCC): Federal agency responsible for the regulatory oversight of the communications infrastructure in the United States.